Diegopie/d2_seasonal_challenges/README.md

 ## Client

 This app is rendered using React.
-My key goals for this portfolio was to only use vanilla CSS and to implement dark mode toggling.
+My key goal was to manage all the data with useContext and sync the user's data will local storage.
+This is rather limiting for gamers that use multiple devices but was faster than sitting down and learning the Destiny 2 API.
+Though that integration will come in [future builds](#future-development)

 ### App Feature